-Choline, a nutrient that can be on the low end in vegan diets, was investigated in the National Birth Defects Prevention Study (12).
-They did not find a statistically significant association between high choline intakes and risk of hypospadias (.7, .5-1.1), but it’s still a nutrient for pregnant vegans to be aware of—see Choline.
+Choline, a nutrient that can be on the low end in vegan diets, was investigated in the National Birth Defects Prevention Study (Carmichael, 2009).
+They didn’t find a statistically significant association between high choline intake and risk of hypospadias (0.7, 0.5-1.1), but it’s still a nutrient for pregnant vegans to be aware of—see Choline.

 Unfortunately, only 163 mothers always bought organic vegetables; that none of these mothers had a son with hypospadias is of some interest, but only one case would have been expected.
-No reduction in risk was evident among those who ‘sometimes’ bought organic vegetables (0.8% had hypospadias, compared with 0.6% who never bought organically grown vegetables).
+No reduction in risk was evident among those who ‘sometimes’ bought organic vegetables (0.8% had hypospadias, compared with 0.6% who never bought organically grown vegetables) (North, 2000).

 While there might be something to the pesticide/organic vegetable link, there doesn’t seem to be enough statistical power to draw any conclusions.

 Finally, there is soy, a food no discussion on vegetarianism should ever be without!
 The concern is that the plant estrogens in soy might interfere with the sexual development of boys.